MP cabinet approves land exchange plan for proposed Atal Expressway | Headlines

 - India

-The Madhya Pradesh cabinet on Tuesday approved the proposal of providing the government land in exchange for private land being acquired for the 313-km four-lane Atal Pragati Path, an expressway project being implemented under the Bharatmala project.
+The Madhya Pradesh cabinet has approved the proposal of providing government land in exchange for the private land being acquired for the 313-km four-lane Atal Pragati Path, an expressway project being implemented under the Bharatmala project.

-It was decided in a virtual meeting of the cabinet, chaired by Chief Minister Shivraj Singh Chouhan on Tuesday that the government land will be provided in exchange for the private land to the people affected by the construction of the Atal Path, a state government statement said.
+In a virtual cabinet meeting chaired by Chief Minister Shivraj Singh Chouhan on Tuesday, it was decided that the government land will be provided in exchange for private land to people affected by the Atal Path construction, a state government statement said.

-It said the government land, provided in exchange to the affected owners, will be double the private land's cost.
-Similarly, the double value of the acquired properties (buildings) will be given to its owners.
+The government land, provided in exchange to the affected owners, will be double the private land's cost.
+Similarly, the double value of the acquired properties (buildings) will be given to its owners, it said.

-The statement said that the process of diversion of a total of 270 hectares of forest land is underway.
+The process of diversion of 270 hectares of forest land is underway, it said.

-The work of handing over all the land for this project is to be completed by December 2021.
+The work of handing over all the land for the project is to be completed by December 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)